 The following article was published on this day three years ago.
 It is presented to you in its original, unaltered form, courtesy of The MMA News Archives.

-Just seconds after Nurmagomedov secured a fourth round rear naked choke finish, he leapt over the cage to go after McGregor’s teammate Dillon Danis, who was working in his corner for the fight.
+Just seconds after Nurmagomedov secured a fourth-round rear-naked choke finish, he leaped over the cage to go after McGregor’s teammate Dillon Danis, who was working in his corner for the fight.

 Chaos ensued immediately afterwards but security quickly contained the ugly incident but the commission wasn’t going to let it go without handing down some stiff penalties for everybody involved.

 Nurmagoemdov was dinged with the $500,000 fine and a six-month suspension assuming he completes an approved anti-bullying public service announcement for the state of Nevada.
 Meanwhile, McGregor was hit with a $50,000 fine and a six-month suspension and both fighters should be eligible to return after April 6.

 UFC president Dana White has definitely gone back and forth with the Nevada Commission in the past over certain decisions that have been made and in this case, he believes Nurmagomedov got a raw deal when it comes to his punishment for the brawl.

 “I was obviously surprised by how much they put on Khabib,” White told ESPN on Wednesday.
 “You’ve got a half-a-million dollars and six months [suspension] if he does some [public service announcements].
 What he did was wrong, he jumped out, we had the whole thing contained in seconds.

 “I don’t know.
 It was a little harsh in my opinion but it is what it is.”

 The commission also took exception to the excessing amount of trash talking between Nurmagomedov and McGregor that led to their fight at UFC 229.